The Book.

 I found him in his office (affectionately named “The Abyss” for its unique filing and storage systems.
 That, by the way, is wife-code for “disaster area!”)
 He quietly told me he had quite a bit of pain in his side and back.
 Floyd has some mostly-dormant medical problems that we don’t think about too much except when something like this happens.
 So, seeing his face, hearing his voice, and considering all factors set off my alarms.

 One of those alarms was for his comfort, well-being and longevity.
 (It’s another long story, but he knows he’s not allowed to go to heaven until we’ve celebrated our twenty-fifth wedding anniversary and, at this writing that’s fourteen-plus years ahead.)
 I should just go ahead and tell you that I’m not a very good nurse.
 I’m too crisp, quick, noisy, and I tend to become much too cool, calm and distant.
-These bad tendencies are worse when Floyd feels bad because I’m just plan scared something really bad is wrong and I might lose him.
+These bad tendencies are worse when Floyd feels bad because I’m just plain scared something really bad is wrong and I might lose him.
 I have this strong opinion that heaven just needs to wait a while before he shows up at the pearly gates!

 Tonight, God gently guided my heart when I took a deep breath and shot up a quickie prayer for help.
 His guidance was found in that non-Latin, non-athletic Greek word, “paraclete.”